shubhampathak/akamai-config-checker/README.md

 ## Usage

-**Note: Since it makes changes to the system's hosts file, hence running the tool as sudo/admin user privilege is required.**
+**Note: Since it modifies the system's hosts file, that's why, running the tool as sudo/admin user privilege is required.**

 1. Linux/macOS users:
 ```bash